KyoshiHikari/apt-ng/README.md

 ```

 This will:
+- Download pre-built binary from GitHub Releases (if available for your architecture)
+- If no pre-built binary is available, it will:
   - Install Rust/Cargo if needed
   - Clone the repository
-- Build apt-ng
+  - Build apt-ng from source
 - Install it to `/usr/local/bin/apt-ng`
 - Install shell completions

+**Note**: Pre-built binaries are available for common architectures (x86_64, aarch64).
+For other architectures or if no release is available, the script will automatically build from source.

 ### Manual Build